 Katara eyed him impatiently.
 'I nearly knocked myself out keeping him alive just then,' she said in disbelief.
 'Don't you think that if I wanted him dead, I could have just left him?'

 His scarred eye turned ugly when he scowled like that.
-It wrinkled and creased with his fury, and Katara wondered how such awfulness could be contained in one person.
-The glower only deepened as he reluctantly acquiesced.
+It wrinkled and creased with his fury, and Katara wondered how such anger could be contained in one person.
+The glower only deepened when he reluctantly acquiesced.
 'I'll check the houses nearby, but I want you both to stand back from him, understand?
 You don't touch him until I return!'

 It wasn't a request.